Teriyaki chicken (照り焼きチキン) has become an incredibly popular Asian dish. Surprisingly, making delicious Japanese teriyaki chicken is easy and quick!

 Close-up photo of mouthwatering teriyaki chicken, showcasing golden-brown glazed chicken pieces.

-Traditionally, Chicken Teriyaki is enjoyed with steamed rice to create Teriyaki Chicken Rice Bowl and a side of salad or steamed vegetables.
+Traditionally, Chicken Teriyaki is served with steamed rice to make a classic Teriyaki Chicken Rice Bowl, accompanied by a side of salad or steamed vegetables.
+You can also enjoy Chicken Teriyaki with:

 Close-up photo of mouthwatering teriyaki chicken, showcasing golden-brown glazed chicken pieces

-Making authentic Japanese teriyaki chicken (照り焼きチキン) is surprisingly simple with your pan or microwave.
+Making authentic Japanese teriyaki chicken (照り焼きチキン) is surprisingly simple with your skillet or microwave.
 It needs a few ingredients and could be prepared under 20 minutes.

 Prep Time 10 minutes